Billboard Music Awards 2021: See who won - KTVZ

 The 2021 Billboard Music Awards were presented Sunday.

-Going into the event, The Weeknd led with nods in 16 categories, including top artist, top male artist and top Hot 100 artist.
+The Weeknd led with wins in 10 categories, including top artist, top male artist and top Hot 100 artist.

 Below is a list of finalists and winners in the some of the top artist categories.
 Click here for the complete list of nominated songs and albums.